chriskolb/SDDR-Species/README.md

 - **`effect-curves-single-species.R`** (runtime: **some hours** on LEQR server)

 This script produces the partial effect curves of the optimized models for the species <em>Panstrongylus megistus</em> (another species can simply be specified at the beginning).
-The plots show three models: The output can be found in folder `single-species-models/plot-results/partial-effects`.
+The plots show three models: The pre-computed output can be found in folder `single-species-models/plot-results/partial-effects`.

 <p float="center">
   <img src="single-species-models/plot-results/partial-effects/pmegistus/effect-curves-pmeg-urban.png" width="400" />
   <img src="single-species-models/plot-results/partial-effects/pmegistus/effect-curves-pmeg-population.png" width="400" />
 </p>

 The figure above displays the learned effect curves for a `mgcv`GAM, an SDDR model (1) with only structured smooth effect terms, and an SDDR model (2) with both structured and and a DNN effect.
-The data set is the single-species data set for the vector species *Panstrongylus megistus*.

 - **`plots-single-species.R`** (runtime: **several hours** on LEQR server)

 This script produces the predictive distribution maps for the modeled vector species obtained by SDDR (DNN-only predictor type).
-This **script cannot be run** without the environmental grid data not included here.
-Output of the script can be found in `single-species-models/plot-results/sdm-plots`.
+This **script cannot be run** without the environmental grid data, which is not included here.
+Pre-computed output of the script can be found in `single-species-models/plot-results/sdm-plots`.

 <img src="single-species-models/plot-results/sdm-plots/deep/tinf-deep-mgcv.png" alt="drawing" width="800"/>